 - Preliminary data shows promising results but assessment of long-term safety and efficacy requires more research.
 Additional research is also needed to determine impact on clinical practice.
 Clear guidance should be available at the time these reversal drugs are commercialized to promote their appropriate use.

 In the past decade, the use of direct oral anticoagulants (DOACs; apixaban, dabigatran, edoxaban, rivaroxaban) has been approved for a number of conditions such as the prevention of stroke in patients with non-valvular atrial fibrillation (AF); the prevention of venous thromboembolism (VTE) after hip or knee replacement surgery; and the treatment of VTE, as well as the prevention of VTE recurrence.
-[Note: apixaban, dabigatran, and rivaroxaban are currently available in Canada.]1-3 Unlike warfarin and other vitamin K antagonists, there are no specific antidotes available to reverse the anticoagulant effect of DOACs.
+1-3 Unlike warfarin and other vitamin K antagonists, there are no specific antidotes available to reverse the anticoagulant effect of DOACs.
 Although the latter have short half-lives, which suggests reversal drugs may not be needed in non-urgent situations, the lack of such antidotes is a concern in emergency situations such as life-threatening major bleeding or non-elective major surgery.4 Currently, there are three specific reversal drugs for DOACs under clinical development (see Table 1).

 Idarucizumab (aDabi-Fab/BI 655075/Boehringer Ingelheim, Germany) is a humanized, monoclonal, antibody fragment that specifically binds with high affinity to dabigatran, an oral direct thrombin inhibitor (DTI), also developed by Boehringer Ingelheim.
 It acts by competitively displacing dabigatran from thrombin to reverse anticoagulation and restore fibrin formation.5 Dabigatran has an affinity for idarucizumab that is 350 times greater than its affinity for thrombin.8 The dose currently studied in the phase 3 trial is 5 g.9 Based on pre-marketing information obtained from the manufacturer, idarucizumab will be available as a single package consisting of two 50 mL vials (2 x 2.5 g); no reconstitution will be required.
 The complete dose of 5 g will be administered intravenously as two consecutive infusions over 5 to 10 minutes each, or as bolus injections (Ernie Hampel, Executive Director, Market Access and Healthcare Affairs, Boehringer Ingelheim Canada Ltd., Burlington, ON: personal communication, 2015 Mar 9).